lahiruchandika97/lahiruchandika97/README.md

 I am an undergraduate student of Sri Lanka Institute of Information Technology (SLIIT).
 Currently working as a Software Engineer at Revocare Solutions.

-- 🔭 I’m currently working with JAVA Spring Boot and React.
+- 🔭 I’m currently working with JAVA Spring Boot, React, and AWS.
-- 🌱 I’m currently learning AWS solutions architect.
+- 🌱 I’m currently learning Mobile app development.
 - 📫 To reach me ... lahiruchandika1@gmail.com

 ###